 Key terms and acronyms used in CONNECT.

 CONNECT tracks four types of music consumption activity: Streams, Song Sales, Product Sales and Airplay (Spins and Audience).
+Read more here.

 Measurement of song performance on terrestrial and satellite radio.
 We track two metrics: Airplay Spins (number of plays) and Airplay Audience (number of listeners).
+Read more here.

 Number of people that heard a spin on terrestrial or satellite radio.
 Airplay Audience is determined by station reach and time of day.

-See ICPN
+See ICPN.

 Musical genre designated by Billboard for use in official Billboard charts.